aaronpk/live-chat-overlay/README.md

 ## Usage

-Open up the YouTube live chat for a video, and click popout chat to open it in a new window.
+Open up the YouTube live chat for a video, and click YouTube's "popout chat" button to open it in a new window.
 Or replace the `VIDEOID` in the URL below with your video's ID.

 `https://www.youtube.com/live_chat?is_popout=1&v=VIDEOID`

+### Keying from a Computer

 You'll next need to bring that into your video stream and key it out, which will depend on what software or hardware you are using.
 In the ATEM Mini, you can use these settings in the upstream keyer: